gogins/csound-extended/README.md

 ## Building

-Currently, the only supported platforms are Linux, Android, and WebAssembly.
+Currently, the supported platforms are Linux, Android, and WebAssembly.
 The code is generally "cross-platform" in nature and this build system could be adapted to build for Windows or OS X.